keep-network/tbtc-website/src/pages/news/2024-04-17-the-evolution-of-tbtc-and-the-end-of-over-collateralization.md

 At the foundation of the Bitcoin L2 sector is tokenized bitcoin, where tBTC is positioned to be a significant contributor.
 As more networks look for ways to activate BTC capital in their ecosystem, tBTC will be an increasingly attractive option for its robust history and functionality.

 Bitcoin bridging innovation is not an easy problem to solve.
-Even breakthrough applications likeBitVM are [showing flaws](https://medium.com/@twhittle/bitvm-bridges-considered-unsafe-9e1ce75c8176), seeming to be years away from finding a safe and secure bridging application.
+Even breakthrough applications like BitVM are [showing flaws](https://medium.com/@twhittle/bitvm-bridges-considered-unsafe-9e1ce75c8176), seeming to be years away from finding a safe and secure bridging application.
 What we have today in tBTC is a proven model, and as Bitcoin L2s heat up, tBTC is positioned to be one of the most significant contributors to continuing the growth of this sector thanks to L2s using tBTC as their foundation.